 In Shot Boundary Determination Task, we submitted 6 runs using our old shot segmentation system, which is tuned on this year's data.
 In Story Segmentation and Classification task, we submitted 10 runs for type A, B and C task.
-In the high-level feature extraction, we clustered 17 high-level features to four categories: scene, object, audio and motion.
-And in search task, we submitted 8 manual runs, which use four methods.
+In the high-level feature extraction, we divided 17 high-level features to four categories: scene, object, audio and motion.
+In search task, we submitted 8 manual runs, which use four methods.

 This paper is organized as follows: section 2 describes the system of shot boundary determination.
-Then the methods we designed for story segmentation are given in section 3.
+Then the methods for story segmentation are given in section 3.
 In section 4, we present our four sub-systems of high-level feature extraction task.
 In section 5, four types of methods for search task are described.
-Finally, section 6 gives some conclusion.
+Finally, section 6 gives some conclusions.

-2. Shot Boundary Detection
+Shot Boundary Detection

-This year we use most parts of TREC-11 Shot Segmentation System [Wu02].
-FFD (Frame-to-Frame Difference) calculated by Luminance Difference and Color Histogram Similarity is used to detect the Shot Changes.
-We use two thresholds $\theta_C$ and $\theta_G$ , which are calculated automatically according to the FFD value histogram in 500 frames, to detect if there is a clear FFD value change caused by Shot Changes.
-Then Flashlight Detection and Motion Detection are applied for candidate Shot Changes to remove the false alarms of Cut and Gradual.
-Fade In/Out Detection is applied to all candidate Gradual Changes.
-If a black screen chain exists in the candidate duration, we think it is a Fade.
-Otherwise, it will be labeled as Dissolve.
+This year we use almost the same of TREC-11 shot segmentation system [Wu02].
+FFD (Frame-to-Frame Difference) calculated by luminance difference and color histogram similarity are used to detect the shot changes.
+We use two thresholds θ_C and θ_G , which are calculated automatically according to the FFD value histogram in 500 frames, to detect if there is a clear FFD value change caused by shot changes.
+Then flashlight detection and motion detection are applied on candidate shot changes to remove the false alarms of cut and gradual.
+Fade in/out detection is applied to all candidate gradual changes.
+If a black screen chain exists in the candidate duration, we think it is a fade.
+Otherwise, it will be labeled as dissolve.
 The parameters used in the system are trained and adjusted based on the TRECVID2003 Development Data.

 Evaluation results show that performance of our system decreases a lot this year.
 We found that there are a lot of short graduals which duration is smaller then 3 frames in reference answer.
 In our system, such short graduals will be considered as cut because they are too short.
-Thus, a cut insertion error and a gradual deletion error will happen so that the cut precision and gradual recall is low.
+Thus, a cut insertion error and a gradual deletion error will happen so that the cut precision and gradual recall are low.